-This child protection/safeguarding policy outlines how the school will safeguard and promote children's welfare to keep our learners safe from abuse, neglect, and exploitation.
+This child protection/safeguarding policy outlines how Dallimore Primary and Nursery School will safeguard and promote children's welfare to keep our pupils safe from abuse, neglect, and exploitation.

 The policy applies to all adults, including volunteers, governors/trustees, supply staff and contractors working in or on behalf of the setting.